CITCOM-project/covasim/causcumber/README.md

 # Causcumber
-Can we use cucumber specifications to systematicaly produce causal graphs that can be used to answer causal questions about a particular scenario in the Covasim model?
+Can we use cucumber specifications to systematically produce causal graphs that can be used to answer causal questions about a particular scenario in the Covasim model?

 ## Structure
 The scenarios directory contains different example scenarios implemented in the Covasim model.
 For each scenario in the directory, a separate sub-directory should be created that contains the simulation and a cucumber specification.